-L Unprofessional Conduct Checks.
-IES further acknowledges and agrees that it will conduct unprofessional conduct checks, in accordance with MCL 380.1230b, before hiring any employee assigned to work at the Academy, or any other officer, director, employee, subcontractor, agent, or representative.
+I. Criminal Background and Unprofessional Conduct Checks.
+1ES shall require all IES employees to undergo criminal background and unprofessional conduct checks required by and in accordance with applicable law.
 IES further acknowledges and agrees that all IES employees or any other individuals set forth herein shall not be assigned to work at the Academy until the requirements of the applicable state and federal laws, rules and regulations have been satisfied.

-TERMINATION OF AGREEMENT
+ARTICLE VII TERMINATION OF AGREEMENT